mandric/resume/resume.md

 Strong foundation in async programming with Javascript/Typescript on the frontend and backend.
 Unix veteran that lives on the command line and is familiar with several hosting services and continuous integration environments.
-Strong practitioner of infrastructure as code.
+Strong practitioner of infrastructure as interface.
 Strong proponent of open and transparent communication and processes.
 Looking for engineering centric teams that strive to achieve scale in quality feature delivery.
 Passion for learning about new technologies and loves the feeling of building a well-oiled machine.

 ## Experience

+**Cloud App Developer at Siemens**
+<span class="ar">Mar 2021 - Present</span>

+- Full stack developer in the Building Products division working on frontend and backend solutions

 **Senior Software Engineer at TruckStop**
 <span class="ar">Jul 2019 - Dec 2020 (1 year, 6 months)</span>